-- 8. The Defendant, Merit Contractors Association ("Merit Alberta"), is a non-profit public company incorporated under the laws of Alberta with a registered office at #2800 10060 Jasper Avenue NW, in the City of Edmonton, in the Province of Alberta. - 9.
-The Defendant, Mercon Benefit Services ("Mercon"), is a non-profit private company incorporated under the laws of Alberta with a registered office at #2800 10060 Jasper Avenue, in the City of Edmonton, in the Province of Alberta. - 10.
-The Defendant, Merit Contractors Association Benefit Plan Trust ("Merit Trust"), is a Trust established under the laws of Alberta. - 11.
+- The Defendant, Merit Contractors Association ("Merit Alberta"), is a non-profit public company incorporated under the laws of Alberta with a registered office at #2800 - 10060 Jasper Avenue NW, in the City of Edmonton, in the Province of Alberta. - The Defendant, Mercon Benefit Services ("Mercon"), is a non-profit private company incorporated under the laws of Alberta with a registered office at #2800 - 10060 Jasper Avenue, in the City of Edmonton, in the Province of Alberta. - The Defendants, Curtis Monsebroten, John Doe #1, John Doe #2, John Doe #3, John Doe #4, John Doe #5, John Doe #6, were at the material times the Trustees for the Merit Contractors Association Benefit Plan Trust ("Merit Trust"),-is a Trust established under the laws of Alberta. - 11.
 At all material times, the Defendants were jointly responsible for funding and administering the Plan and for providing third party health and welfare benefits to member employees, their families, and their dependants.